 Katie Cavera is originally from Southern Indiana.
 She attended Indiana University and studied jazz performance and composition with Dr. David Baker, playing with his Jazz Ensemble in a special presentation of Duke Ellington Masterworks at the Smithsonian Institution.

 Since moving to Southern California, Katie has become a sought-after guitarist, banjoist, and bassist.
-Her credits include working with Jug Band legend Jim Kweskin, Jim Cullum’s Jazz Band at The Landing in San Antonio, Texas, and members of Turk Murphy’s Jazz Band including Bob Helm, Leon Oakley, and Ray Skjelbred.
+Her credits include working with Jug Band legend Jim Kweskin, Jim Cullum’s Jazz Band at The Landing in San Antonio, Texas, George Probert from the Firehouse 5 + 2, and members of Turk Murphy’s Jazz Band including Bob Helm, Leon Oakley, and Ray Skjelbred.

 Katie is a member of ASCAP, a Loar Performing Artist, and a member of the Academy of Magical Arts.